arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/user-manual/content.md

 First, connect the Vision Shield - Ethernet to the Portenta H7.
 Now connect the USB-C® cable to the Portenta H7 and your computer.
 Lastly, connect the Ethernet cable to the Portenta Vision Shield's Ethernet port and your router or modem.

-Now you are ready to test the connectivity with the following Python script.
+Now you are ready to test the connectivity with the following MicroPython script.
 This example lets you know if an Ethernet cable is connected successfully to the shield.

 ```python
 import network